A fictionalized scary real life experience.

 I had heard that when the weather was too bad to drive in, Interstate 25 is usually closed off.
 Hopefully this wasn't one of those times.
-I had heard and read on the news more than once that before the winter seasons were over somebody or several somebodies had or could easily die on that same highway.
+I had heard and read on the news more than once that before the winter seasons were over somebody or several other people had or could easily die on that same highway.
 Surely, this time the weather couldn't have gotten that bad in so short a time.

 Once we got on Interstate 25, I realized again that road conditions weren't as good as I had anticipated.
 Snow was not just falling, but instead the force of the wind blew it against the car, but also out onto the highway.

 Little puffs of fog-like stuff floated and rose up off the road.
 I shivered.
 A cotton candy like cloud seemed to have settled in front of the car and hovered around us.
 Maybe this is what they called Whiteout.
-After a short time I realized I could barely see five feet in front of us, much less any taillights.
+After a short time I realized I could barely see five feet in front of our car, much less any taillights.
 I wondered just who else was on the road.
 I had to have been driving no more than 5-10 miles per hour.

 Internally, I was dealing with my own demons.
 Granted this wasn't like the Southern California weather we were so used to, but still had I paid more attention we'd not be facing a potentially nightmarish situation.
 And there we were in that frozen snowy place crawling along on a dangerous highway in the dark in November.
 Now look what you've done!
 How do you feel now that you put your loved ones in danger just because it's your birthday.